 • I prefer to roll out the dough using parchment paper versus wax paper.
 It’s less apt to stick to the dough.

-• Susan’s icing recipe calls for almond extract, but I always flavor with vanilla.
+• The icing recipe calls for almond extract, but I always flavor with vanilla.
 It’s a personal taste.
 I can’t stand the taste of almond extract in anything, though I adore almonds.
 Go figure.

-• In the icing recipe, Susan divides her icing while it is still thick, then adds water to each bowl as she goes.
+• In the icing recipe, Sara divides her icing while it is still thick, then adds water to each bowl as she goes.
 I tend to get my icing a bit more fluid before I divide and conquer.
 So I add successive tablespoons of water to the mixer until it gets a bit thinner.
 The danger is that you’ll get it too runny, which you don’t want.
 I find the icing making stage is the most tedious.
 Both from getting the consistency right to getting the colors right.
 It takes time and if you get it too runny, you can always add more powdered sugar.
-Susan has a great tip for the right consistency in the PDF.
+There is a great tip for the right consistency in the PDF.

 • Tie off your pastry bags very tightly.
 What has happened to me on numerous occasions is that I’m so focused on piping on that frosting, I don’t notice that I’m squeezing it up and out of the bag.
 And yes, that’s a messy clean up.

 • Lastly, have fun.
 Experiment.
 Make mistakes and practice.
 Making cookies with Aidan is such a joy, especially on the holidays, so get a partner to help and have at it.
-And as Susan points out in the PDF, even if you mess up, you still have something that tastes amazing and you can eat the evidence.

 This photo was from Christmas.
 It’s a total set up.
 You put wet paper towels in glasses to keep the icing from caking up and you get to work.
 We keep toothpicks handy to create fun designs.
-Susan explains how to do that in the PDF.
+Sara explains how to do that in the PDF.
 It’s truly an all-day affair.
 I like to make the cookies the night before, and get to frosting the next day.

 Of course, the best part about all of this is that if you like sugar cookies, you are going to love how they taste.
 Seriously.
 I don’t make these often because as was the case on Valentine’s Day, I pretty much ate cookies for breakfast, lunch and dinner.